 Kwang-Sook Huh (2022) This study investigates the impact of acquisitions on the screw maker's performances including PER and technical efficiency in the world industry over the period.
-The study classifies the acquiring firms into two types, screw makers and financial institutions, to capture the differences of the effect of acquisitions depending on the type of acquirers.
-In this context, the study examines whether acquisitions by financial institutions result in bubbles in the screw industry.
-Empirical results demonstrate that screw makers acquired by financial institutions have achieved relatively poor or insignificant operating performances, although there is a statistically significant increase of PER.
+The study classifies the acquiring firms into two types, screw makers and firms when financing costs are sufficiently high.
+We financial institutions, to capture the differences of the empirically test this prediction using a comprehensive effect of acquisitions depending on the type of acquirers. dataset of Chinese manufacturers and find that more In this context, the study examines whether acquisitions productive firms indeed hold less capital and more cash. by financial institutions result in bubbles in the screw